emeti/WiPP/documentation/Ubuntu-INSTALL.md

 ...
 ```

-The curl dependency used to obtain conda below is optional, but very useful.
+The curl dependency used to obtain conda below is optional.

 ## Install conda

-At the time of writing  there are [still unresolved issues with snakemake and conda](https://bitbucket.org/snakemake/snakemake/issues/1115/cannot-activate-conda-enironment-using ) - there are some hacks to make new conda work with curent snakemake but they are all dirty hacks and would inevitably lead to further problems.
+At the time of writing  there are [still unresolved issues with snakemake](https://bitbucket.org/snakemake/snakemake/issues/1115/cannot-activate-conda-enironment-using ) a result of the way snakemake uses conda - there are some hacks to make new snakemake work with latest conda version but they are all dirty hacks and would inevitably lead to further problems.

-This problem has been address by using an older version conda, the one which still is using the old (and non-portable/conflicing ) ``source activate`` instead of ``conda activate`` command for switching environments.
+In a dedicated VM or a container we can address this issue by using an older version conda - the one which still is using the old (and non-portable/conflicing ) ``source activate`` instead of ``conda activate`` command for switching environments.

-Here is what to do to install a compatible (mini)conda version
+Here is what to do to install an older (mini)conda version

 ```
 curl -sSL https://repo.anaconda.com/miniconda/Miniconda3-4.3.31-Linux-x86_64.sh -o miniconda3.sh
 sh miniconda3.sh
 ```

+If you need to use a newer version of conda beware of the problems.

 ## Install libnetcdf